 BrandSpark KNOWS what Canadians look for in every day products: 65,000 surveyed in annual BrandSpark Canadian Shopper Study

-Toronto, see ON (January 13, 2015) – Results of the twelfth annual BrandSpark Canadian Shopper Study are now available.
+Toronto, ON (January 13, 2015) – Results of the twelfth annual BrandSpark Canadian Shopper Study are now available.
 This study is THE comprehensive source of insights about Canadian shopping habits for everyday consumer packaged goods (CPG).
 More than 65,000 Canadians participated in the 2015 study, which also determines the winners of the 100% consumer-voted Best New Product Awards (BNPAs).

 “BrandSpark’s research not only delivers insights about Canadian shopping habits, but our historical data allows us to forecast consumer trends.
 This is why Canadian companies value BrandSpark’s expertise as a leader in uncovering consumer trends and helping them use this information to deliver increased sales.
-We KNOW what Canadians look for in their everyday products, and ” said Robert Levy, President of BrandSpark International and Founder of the BNPAs.
+We KNOW what Canadians look for in their everyday products,” said Robert Levy, President of BrandSpark International and Founder of the BNPAs.

 For a complete list of 2015 Best New Product Award winners, please visit www.BestNewProducts.ca.